anviljs/anvil.js/README.md

 ## By Convention

-Without a build file, Anvil will use its default conventions to attempt to build your project.
+Without a build file, anvil will use its default conventions to attempt to build your project.

-## The Build File ( large example showing lots of options )
+## The Build File ( minimalist example )

     {
         "source": "src",
         "spec": "spec"
         "output":  [ "build" ]
+        "dependencies": [ "anvil.mocha" ]
     }

 * source is the path where _all_ project source belongs; this can be a flat or complex hierarchy
 * output is a list of paths to copy build output to.
-* wrap
-    * happens before minification
-    * provides a means to wrap all output files of a type with a prefix and suffix before minification
-    * if prefix-file or suffix-file is provided, the file will be read and the contents used
-    * this feature is primarily a convenience method included for legacy reasons
-* finalize
-    * header prepends the following string to the final output ONLY.
-    * footer appends the following string to the final output ONLY.
-    * if header-file or footer-file is provided, the file will be read and the contents used
-    * this section was added to support adding boiler plate text headers to minified/gzipped output

-## Jumpstart New Projects

-Anvil will build a set of standard project directories for you and even spit out a build.json file based on the conventional use.

-### Lib Projects

-    anvil --lib <projectName>

-Will produce a directory structure that looks like this:

-    -projectName
-        |-spec
-        build.json
+* spec is the folder where test specifications can be found
+* dependencies is a list of anvil plugin names that should be installed before the build can proceed

 ## Building By Convention

 If you don't specify your own build file, anvil assumes you intend to use a build.json file.
 If one isn't present, it will use its own conventions to build your project.
 If that's all you need, great!
 Chances are you'll want a build.json that's configured for your specific project.

+## Writing New Build Files

+Keeping up with all the plugin defaults can be difficult.
+To see what's available by default for each plugin, you can write a new build file for customization.

+    anvil --write {name}

+This command creates a build file in the current directory at {name}.json.
+It will include all the default settings for all the installed and built-in plugins.

 ## Combining source files, Import Style